Indentation style: Overview

 C-family languages, but a convention used for one language can be adapted to another language.
 For example, a language that uses BEGIN and END keywords instead of braces can be adapted by treating BEGIN the same as the open brace and so on.

 Indentation style only applies to text-based languages.
-Visual programming languages have no indentation.
+Visual programming languages generally do not use indentation in the same way.

 Research

 Despite the ubiquitous use of indentation styles, little research has been conducted on its value.
 First experiments, conducted by Weissman in 1974, did not show any effect.

 In 2023, an experiment by Morzeck et al. showed a significant positive effect for nested if statements where non-indented code required on average 179% more time to read than indented code.
 A follow up-experiment by Hanenberg et al. confirmed a large effect (although in that experiment non-indented code just took 113% more time to read) and revealed that the differences in reading times can be explained by the code that can be skipped (for indented code).
 In another experiment on JSON objects non-indented code took even 544% more time to read.